 - Inadequate fencing or guarding around dangerous conditions such as holes or swimming pools

 - Liquid or ice on steps and walkways

 - Allowing patrons to become intoxicated and operate a car

 At Reyes Browne Reilley Law Firm, the client always comes first.
-If you or a loved one has experienced similar injuries, please contact our offices at (214) 526-7900, or submit the confidential Case Review form on the right.
+If you or a loved one has experienced similar injuries, please contact our offices at (214) 526-7900, or submit the confidential Case Review form on this page.